 Studies undertaken to evaluate the investment returns of pension funds over very long-time horizons indicate that the asset allocation decision has the largest impact on the fund's returns.
 Although the returns for the various asset categories vary from year to year, over the long term, equities typically outperform fixed income and cash by a very wide margin.
-For that reason, the System has generally maintained significant equity exposure with the remainder of the fund invested in fixed income securities designed to generate income and preserve capital.
+For example, the ten-year returns for equities was 10.7%, while for bonds it was 1.5%.
+For that reason, the System has generally maintained significant equity exposure, with the remainder of the fund invested in fixed income securities designed to generate income and preserve capital.

 Returns for one, three, five, ten, twenty, and thirty-year periods are presented in this section.
 Longer periods allow for a more valid evaluation of returns, both in absolute terms and relative to an asset class index, by reducing emphasis on the short-term volatility of markets.
-The Daily Valuation Method, a time-weighted rate of return, was used to calculate returns in a manner consistent with the CFA Institute's objectives as stated in its publication "Global Investment Performance Standards Handbook," third edition.

-The return for the S&P 500 was 40.8%.
-The S&P MidCap 400 and the S&P SmallCap 600 indexes had returns of 53.2% and 67.4%, respectively.
-Large cap growth stocks marginally outperformed value stocks for the year, but value outperformed growth in the mid-cap, small cap and international areas.
-Generally speaking, stocks with cyclical or economic sensitivity performed the best last year.
-Overall, stocks did well regardless of the economic sector they were in.
+The Daily Valuation Method, a timeweighted rate of return, was used to calculate returns in a manner consistent with the CFA Institute's objectives as stated in its publication, "Global Investment Performance Standards Handbook," third edition.
+The S&P 500 had a return of (10.6%).
+The S&P MidCap 400 and the S&P SmallCap 500 indexes had returns of (14.6%) and (16.8%), respectively.
+While negative for the fiscal year, the long-term returns for these indexes are impressive, with all three reporting ten-year annualized performance of over 10%.
+Growth stocks underperformed value stocks for the year, a reversal from recent trends.
+On a sector basis, consumer staples, energy and utilities all had a positive return for the year.